 In partnership with The Pink Weddings Group

-Pink Weddings Magazine is our bright and beautiful magazine to help gay couples plan a perfect civil partnership.
+Pink Weddings Magazine is our bright and beautiful magazine to help same-sex couples plan a perfect marriage ceremony or civil partnership.
 We bring you the expertise, ideas and advice to make the most of your big day.

 Every issue we showcase the most innovative and exciting ideas for your ceremony, review the latest trends from suppliers and venues, and give advice on suggested etiquette and legal requirements that are now in place, both in the UK and abroad.

 We bring you stories from couples around the globe.
 They tell us how they met and, often, the great lengths they went through to be together.
 They talk to us about their aspirations, their anxieties and their new family’s future.
 They share with us how they planned their day with the unique themes and stylish touches that made their day extra special, and tell us of the emotions they experienced (and the reactions of their friends and families) on this most special of occasions – the first day of the rest of their lives as a legally joined couple.

 We also care passionately, as you do, about equality and about challenging all forms of discrimination towards same-sex couples.
 By our coverage of such powerful initiatives as Pride, we add our voice to the demand for the same legal rights as any other couple.

 We hope you’ll become part of our Pink Weddings Magazine family, with our expectation of equal rights in marriage, our support of all that makes us unique, and our celebration of the love and respect of our partners, friends and community.